-Online business (particularly on platforms like Clubhouse) has seen a sharp rise in the speed-networking event.
+Online business has seen a sharp rise in the speed-networking event.
 This quick-fire approach to telling people about your business can be a great tool to capture people’s attention and if you’re taking part in a large event, you will likely discover some new people to connect and collaborate with at the same time.
 However, writing a 30-second pitch for your purpose-led business means you have to be super focused on the information you want to get across, with no fluff.
 So here are my tips for writing a 30-second business pitch that’ll help you stand out without running out of time.

 How to write a 30-second pitch for your purpose-led business in nine easy steps.

 When working out how to write your 30-second business pitch, there are nine key elements to consider.

 1. Whole business or just one part of it?

 When pitching your business, it can be tempting to rattle off ALL the things you offer, products you sell or services you provide.
 Whilst it’s great to keep the general tone and message of your pitch consistent regardless of the audience, the joy of pitching is that you can tailor it.

 So, think about what the audience in question is most likely to want to hear, or which element of your business you’re focusing on promoting at the moment, and go with that.